Finance tips and training

 |Day to day travel||£20 **||£20 **|

-Please note that these figures are a guideline only, amounts will vary depending on an individual students requirements.
+These figures are just a guideline, amounts will vary depending on your individual needs.

 ** Remember travelling home can be expensive.
 We suggest that you set aside £175 for this each year - obviously this depends on where you live.

 Make your money go further with these money-saving tips:

 - Create a budget, knowing how much income you have is essential.

 - Look out for shops, services, restaurants and bars offering student discounts.
 Don’t get caught up in sales, spend on what is essential and put the rest into an emergency fund.

 - Buy own brand products - we have found most students can't actually tell the difference when tested.